MicrosoftDocs/power-automate-docs/articles/environments-overview-admin.md

 ##### Can I migrate a Microsoft Flow in my U.S. environment, to a Europe environment?
 No, flows cannot be moved between environments.
 Recreate the flow in the different environment.

-##### Which license includes the common data service?
+##### Which license includes the Common Data Service?
-Only Microsoft PowerApps Plan 2 includes rights to create databases with the common data service.
-However, all paid plans (Microsoft Flow plans 1 and 2, and Microsoft PowerApps plans 1 and 2) have the rights to use the common data service.
+Only Microsoft PowerApps Plan 2 includes rights to create databases with the Common Data Service.
+However, all paid plans (Microsoft Flow plans 1 and 2, and Microsoft PowerApps plans 1 and 2) have the rights to use the Common Data Service.

-##### Can the common data service be used outside of an environment?
+##### Can the Common Data Service be used outside of an environment?
-No. The common data service requires an environment.
+No. The Common Data Service requires an environment.

 ##### What regions include Microsoft Flow?
 Microsoft Flow supports most of the regions that Office 365 supports, see [the regions overview](regions-overview.md) for more details.